jsonBackup/grpc-lab/06_grpc_cross_platform_docker/README.md

       channel = grpc.insecure_channel('192.168.1.25:50051')
       ```

-4. **Run the client on your machine after generating the Python gRPC code.**
+2. **Run the client on your machine after generating the Python gRPC code.**
+    - You can use the same instructions as in [Run the Client](#run-the-client).

-## Testing with Insomnia or Similar API Clients
+## Testing with API Clients

-You can use an API client program like [Insomnia](https://insomnia.rest/) to test your gRPC service from the same machine or another machine.
+You can use an API client program like [Insomnia](https://insomnia.rest/) to test the gRPC service from the same machine or another machine.

-- Select your `.proto` file in Insomnia.
+- Select the proto file: [`./protos/hello.proto`](./protos/hello.proto) in Insomnia.
 - Set the request body to:
     ```json
     {